5 Reasons Portland, Oregon is America’s Premiere Cannabis City

 Though several states recently passed legislation allowing for the legal sale of cannabis, the country still has a long way to go in normalizing marijuana culture and destigmatizing cannabis users.
 Luckily, there are hotspots located around the U.S. that welcome stoners from all over, encouraging the safe use and distribution of products.

 Examining the major cities catering to cannabis culture, some familiar skylines are mentioned again and again.
-While Denver, CO has led the way in pushing for cannabis reform, Portland, Oregon appears to be the city most saturated in cannabis culture.
+While Denver, CO has led the way in pushing for cannabis reform, Portland, Oregon may just be the city most saturated in cannabis culture.
 This could be due to Portland’s existing draw to counter-culturists and open minded individuals, or it could be due to the heavy concentration of medical and recreational marijuana dispensaries.
+Or perhaps, maybe it’s just that I am a Portland resident that loves living here! 🙂

 Either way, since Portland has officially legalized adult marijuana use laws, there is little stopping the city from driving cannabis into the American mainstream.